brycewray/astro-site-legacy/src/pages/posts/2021/07/better-notifications-preside-email-app.md

 8. In that folder, you'll see an item called "Preside.mmBundle," which is the MailMate bundle for PresideNotify. **Copy** it from **that** Finder window to `{$User}`/Library/Application Support/MailMate/Bundles/ in the **other** Finder window.

 <IndentAfterLI>
-Although the Finder makes "Preside.mmBundle" appear to be a special sort of file, it's actually a folder, as the following few steps will make clear.
+Although the Finder makes “Preside.mmBundle” appear to be a special sort of file, it’s actually a folder, as the following few steps will make clear.
 </IndentAfterLI>

 9. Back in the terminal app, execute the following command to navigate to the necessary location for the next few steps (and the quotation marks **are** required):